niilante/FFCK/docs/FAQ/FAQ.md

 ### Which telemetry is disabled by default in user.js?

-- All Normandy and Shield Studies are disabled
+- All Normandy and Shield Studies are disabled.
 - ALl Health reporting features are turned off
 - Recommended addons are turned off
-- Crypto-miners are blocked (Mozilla can collect data about which mines data to improve their own list)
 - The extensions blocklist URL is sanitized
 - The search URL from the search box in `about:addons` is sanitized
 - Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`